TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyexpat.rst

 Here is the list of handlers that can be set.
-To set a handler on an :class:`xmlparser` object *o*, use ``o.handlername = func``.  *handlername* must be taken from the following list, and *func* must be a callable object accepting the correct number of arguments.
+To set a handler on an :class:`xmlparser` object *o*, use ``o.handlername = func``.  *handlername* must be taken kutoka the following list, and *func* must be a callable object accepting the correct number of arguments.
 The arguments are all strings, unless otherwise stated.